zjandali/NeurAI_Explorer/README.md

 ## **Contributing**

-We welcome contributions!
+I welcome contributions!
 Here's how you can help:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch`.
 3. Commit your changes: `git commit -m "Add some feature"`.
 4. Push to the branch: `git push origin feature-branch`.
 5. Submit a pull request.

+email me at yzjandali@gmail.com if you have an questions!